JosephArmstrong314/JosephArmstrong314/README.md

 This is an ongoing project where I develop a visualization tool for search algorithms.
 Built in React, this tool allows the user to place walls, resize the grid, and visualize the search algorithm.
 The tool is available here: [Pathfinder](https://josepharmstrong314.github.io/Pathfinder/), and here is the GitHub repo: [GitHub Project}(https://github.com/JosephArmstrong314/Pathfinder)

-## Hotel Sentiment Analyzer | Web Scraper

-For the 2023 CitrusHack at the University of California - Riverside, I teamed up with 3 other CS students to develop a Google Extension for analyzing hotel reviews.
-My role was to develop a Web Scraper that goes through hotel reviews on Yelp and analyze the sentiment value of the comments.
-In this project, I learned a variety of Python libraries, most notably BeautifulSoup4.
-Here is the GitHub Repo: [GitHub Project](https://github.com/JosephArmstrong314/Hotel-Reviews_Web-Scraper/tree/main).

 # Experience

 ## Undergradute Learning Assistant